ska-telescope/lmc-base-classes/ansible/README.md

-### When everything is already deployed and installed:
-. play-refresh-sw.sh local levpro
-. play-install-sw.sh local skabase,refelt
+### To run a specific task (based on ROLE tags and TASK IDs desribed in NOTES below)
+. play-task.sh install-sw skabase